"A verbal art like poetry is reflective; it stops to

 Dvorak's music, he stated:

-"In connection with the State Scholarships, I have been
+"In connection with the State Scholarships, I have beenreceiving a lot of pleasure for several years past from

 the work of Anton Dvorak of Prague.
 This year he has